Understanding Ketamine Addiction: Definitions, Symptoms, Causes, Effects, Treatment, And Prevention Strategies

 effects of ketamine addiction

 According to a drug fact sheet from the Drug Enforcement Administration, shortly after consuming ketamine, users may notice a rise in heart rate and blood pressure, which typically subsides within the next 10 to 20 minutes.
-Ketamine can also render users unresponsive to external stimuli.
+Ketamine also renders users unresponsive to external stimuli.

 The effects of Ketamine addiction are categorized into 3: physical, psychological, and social effects.
 These effects affect all aspects of an addicted individual’s life.

-2. Anxiety: ketamine addiction causes increased levels of anxiety, which often interfere with daily functioning.
+• Anxiety: ketamine addiction causes increased levels of anxiety, which interfere with daily functioning.

 What Are The Treatment Strategies Of Ketamine Addiction?